jaredmdunn/wherever-we-go/02_characters/04_traits.md

 How large or small you are compared to a regular human.

 #### Smaller
-You are significantly smaller than the average human—child-sized, halfling-like, or a diminutive construct.
+You are significantly smaller than the average human-child-sized, halfling-like, or a diminutive construct.
 - **Stealth Bonus:** +1 bonus on Stealth rolls where small size helps you hide, squeeze, or avoid notice.
 - **Manipulation Bonus:** +1 bonus on Manipulation rolls where being small helps you appear harmless or unimportant.
 - **Strength Limit:** Your Strength cannot be rated higher than a **d8**.

 #### Larger
-You are notably larger than the average human—like ogres, large robots, or genetically enhanced beings.
+You are notably larger than the average human-like ogres, large robots, or genetically enhanced beings.
 - **Might/Menace Bonus:** +1 bonus on Might or Menace rolls where size and mass are advantageous.
 - **Stealth Penalty:** –1 penalty on Stealth rolls where size makes hiding or moving quietly difficult.
 - **Strength Minimum:** Your Strength cannot be rated lower than a **d10**.